 - Sleeves Are for Wimps: Especially remarkable considering his type of choice.

 - Signature Mon: Avalugg, appropriately enough for a man built like an iceberg.
+The anime depicts his Abomasnow as his signature Pokémon instead, with the addition of it being capable of Mega Evolution.

 - Signature Move: Ice Beam, known by his Abomasnow and Cryogonal.